 Our strategic planning resource page will also assist you in integrating your engagement with these populations within your overall operating plan.

 Check out amazing Live Active stories, and if you are interested, share your Live Active story, especially if it is FREE or low cost, involves family members, is quick and easy, and can be done in a variety of locations.
 Send us your submission (up to 500 words) with a picture or link to your Live Active experience video.

 Sign up for the Edmonton Sport Council's weekly Enews to receive information in a timely manner.

-And check out what you've missed in The Active Advantage E-news Archive!
+And check out what you've missed in The Live Active Update E-news Archive!